Would you like to have spiritual boldness?

 “I, even I, am He Who blots out and cancels your transgressions, for My own sake, and I will not remember your sins.”

-When you ask Jesus to forgive you. . .the evidence of your sins is gone forever and you are declared not guilty.
-Therefore, the enemy of your soul has no grounds on which to condemn you for past sin.
-Now, don’t give anyone else permission either.
+When you ask Jesus to forgive you. . .the evidence of sin is gone.
+Therefore, don’t allow anyone or anything to condemn you for past sin.

 Psalm 40:1-3 in The Living Bible says: